delale/covid19_tweet_sentiment/README.md

 - Switzerland (CH)
 - Italy (IT)

+*Analysed Timeframes*:
+- April
+- August
+This is due to the limiting dates on the tweets dataset.

 *Data Analysis & Processing*:
 1. Clean the dataset and filter for the three countries